ChaominRuan/ChaominRuan/README.md

 <h1 align="center">👋 Hi there, I'm Chaomin Ruan</h1>

 <div align="center">
-  💻 I'm a front-end developer
+  💻 I'm a software engineer
   <br>
   🎓 Graduated from a university in Fujian, China in 2021
   <br>